-- Jeans are only permitted during academic sessions. - Clothing must be neat, clean, and in good repair. - Clothing may fit into the "casual wear" or "sportswear" categories, but should also be neat in its appearance (for example, this clothing should be significantly different from, and more formal than, that which is worn during a typical weekend cleaning the garage). - Good personal grooming and hygiene habits (regular bathing, clean nails, clean teeth, and neat hairstyles) must be maintained. - Jewelry must be kept to a minimum at clinical sites. - Shoes are to be worn at all times.
+- Clothing must be neat, clean, and in good repair. - Clothing may fit into the "casual wear" or "sportswear" categories but should also be neat in its appearance (for example, this clothing should be significantly different from, and more formal than, that which is worn during a typical weekend cleaning the garage). - Good personal grooming and hygiene habits (regular bathing, clean nails, clean teeth, and neat hairstyles) must be maintained. - Jewelry must be kept to a minimum at clinical sites. - Shoes are to be worn at all times.